ryanmartel/ConnectFour/README.md

 **Additional options**
 Both client and server support `-h` for help and `--loglevel [loglevel]` to change the minimum level event to be logged.
 The default log level is 'INFO', available options are 'DEBUG', 'INFO', 'WARNING', 'ERROR'.

+**Additional Information**
+On the CSU dept machines, the highest python interpreter available is 3.10.
+For running on the CSU dept machines this is the only version of the interpreter that will work.
+To ensure the 3.10 interpreter is available, load the module using
+`module load python/bundle-3.10`
+This module and interpreter do not support the `python` command, and instead the server and client will have to be started using the `python3` command with the same options.

 ## Runtime Mechanics